ku-eecs330/lab-schedule/README.md

 ## Your TA Assignemnt
 Your TA is assigned based on the sessions that you belong to.
-You can locate your TA at Enroll\%Pay.
+You can locate your TA at Enroll\&Pay.
 Meanwhile, we are in the process of forming groups at canvas `People` -> `Groups` where you can also find your TA assignment.
 Contacts of TAs are as follows:

 - Mallojula, Prashanthi (Email: <prashanthi.mallojula@ku.edu>, Github: [Prashanthimallojula](https://github.com/Prashanthimallojula))
 - Pudota, Mary Jeevana (Email: <maryjeevanapudota@ku.edu>, Github: [pjscience46](https://github.com/pjscience46))